History, tourist information, and nearby accommodation

 The east cemetery is open daily for casual visitors.
 The west cemetery, by contrast, can only be visited as part of a guided tour led by volunteer guides.
 Full details of tours are on the Highgate Cemetery website.

-Note: I've taken a guided tour, and found it one of the best tours I have ever had the pleasure of enjoying.
-I learned so much about the Victorian world and its obsession with death and mourning.
-And the guide was able to make the stories of the people who lie buried within the cemetery really come to life in a fascinating way.
+I've taken one of the guided tours and found it one of the best tours I have ever had the pleasure of enjoying.
+I learned so much about the Victorian world and its obsession with death and mourning, and the guide was able to make the stories of the people who lie buried in the cemetery really come to life in a fascinating way.
 I can highly recommend the tours.

 About Highgate Cemetery